agentraghav/Blog-Overflow/README.md

 MongoDB connection has been established!`

 ### Run Frontend
-- Open new terminal and cd into the directory MERN-BLOG-APP.
+- Open new terminal and cd into the directory Blog-Overflow.
 - Run `cd frontend` in the terminal.
 - Run `npm install` in the terminal.
 - Run your frontend of the webapp by running the command `npm start`, you can check your webapp successfully on `http://localhost:3000`.